Buying a Mobile Detailing: Due Diligence Checklist & Red Flags (2026)

 Questions to ask the seller

-- What percentage of your current revenue comes from recurring clients versus one-time services annually, and how do you track client retention?
+- What percentage of revenue comes from recurring fleet contracts versus one-time residential details, and can I see the actual contracts?

 Financing